Welcome to Dan Friedman NYC

 There are also pages on this site that contain:

-A listing and description of classes I teach
+• A listing and description of classes and workshop I'm teaching

 This site and the writings it contains reflect my views, experiences and feelings, and not necessarily those of the All Stars Project or the East Side Institute.